 7. Use Fresh Flowers To Create Rangoli Designs

 Avoid the harmful effects of the chemicals used in Rangoli colours by using fresh flowers to create beautiful designs.
-As mentioned above, you can also use kitchen ingredients to make safe and eco-friendly Rangoli colours, without generating toxic waste.
+You can also use kitchen ingredients to make safe and eco-friendly Rangoli colours, without generating toxic waste.
 In this video, you’ll learn how to draw easy flower rangoli designs.

 8. Avoid The Use Of Plastic Entirely